processing/processing-library-template-ant/README.md

+> [!WARNING]
+> This repository has been deprecated and will no longer be updated.
+For the latest library template, see [processing/processing-library-template](processing/processing-library-template)

 The following describes how to set up a Processing Library project in Eclipse and build it successfully, and to make your Library ready for distribution.

 ## Import to Eclipse